So I Married an Axe Murderer: Home media

 A DVD of the film was released in June 1999.
 The DVD artwork differed from the original film poster, which had Harriet holding an axe behind her back.

-A "Deluxe Edition" DVD and Blu-ray edition were released in June 2008 which belies its title, containing no special features.
+Legacy

 The Pentaverate

 On April 17, 2019, it was announced that Netflix had picked up a then untitled six-episode miniseries from Myers where he will star as multiple characters.
 In June 2021, it was announced that the miniseries will be titled The Pentaverate, based on the film's conspiracy theories as discussed by Stuart and Tony as they peruse the Weekly World News.
 The series would feature Ken Jeong, Keegan-Michael Key, Mazar, Jennifer Saunders, and Lydia West, with Jeremy Irons serving as the narrator.
 Myers, Tim Kirkby, John Lyons, Tony Hernandez, Lilly Burns, and Jason Weinberg will serve as executive producers with the latter three through Jax Media.